serqco/qabstracts/procedure.md

    (e.g. **"Lutz has coded block 3 A"**)
 9. Make sure you got the commit message right.
    Use `git commit --amend -m"<firstname> has coded block <B> <C>"` if not.
 10. `git push`
     In case of conflicts, do `git pull --rebase`, then repeat the push.
+    **Always use rebase, not merge** to keep our history tidy.

-    (Took a while?
+Took a while?
 Yes.
-But the next block will be so much quicker!)
+But the next block will be so much quicker!

-Short version as a memory aid after learning:
+### 3.2 Short version as a memory aid after learning

 - pull; reserve a block in 'sample-who-what.txt'; commit (e.g. **"Lutz will code block 3 A"**); push
 - code the abstracts
 - possibly run 'check-codings' and 'compare-codings'
 - adjust 'sample-who-what.txt'; commit it and all abstracts (e.g. **"Lutz has coded block 3 A"**); push

+### 3.3 Fixing problems after coding

+- Once you have coded a block, it is "yours" and you'll never need to make a reservation again when you want to modify its files.
+- If you have made **syntactical** mistakes and get messages in the "check individual files" department, correct them ASAP (because they block the more important "check pairs of files" messages) and commit them with messages of the form
+  **"Lutz fixed block 3 A"**
+- You can and should do this for such mistakes of other coders as well
+- If you made **semantical** changes to a block of yours (whether based on solo decisions or after discussing messages with your fellow coder), commit them with messages of the form
+  **"Lutz adjusted block 3 A"**

 ## 4. Evaluators: Questions to answer